flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 are `equals to`, `not equals to`, `less than`, `greater than`, `less than or equals to` and `greater than or equals to` respectively.
 If `compare` is not specified `ge` is used implicitly.

-A general recommendation is provided below based on how software stores classify applications into supported device categories.
-Specific relations and sizes can also be used irrespective of the recommendations.

 To indicate support for _both_ small mobile/tablet screen and desktop screen sizes,  use any value `>=1` and `<=360` with the `ge`